kumarpritam143/Role-Based-Auth-App/README.md

 Click Import → Choose the users.sql file from the project → Click Go

 5. 🛠️ Configure Database Connection
-   Open the db.php file and make sure the following credentials are correct:
+   Open the database.php file and make sure the following credentials are correct:

 $host = 'localhost';
 $username = 'root';